5 Beekman Street: Hotel and restaurants

-The 287-unit Beekman Hotel is spread out between the Temple Court Building and the Beekman Residences tower.
+The Beekman Hotel is spread out between the Temple Court Building and the Beekman Residences tower.
+The hotel has 287 units, of which 38 are suites; fourteen of the units are designed to accommodate disabled guests.
 Two of the units are duplex suites located underneath the roofs of the Temple Court Building.
-While most of the units are located in the Temple Court Building, there are 75 additional suites in the lowest floors of the Beekman Residences tower.
+While most of the units are located in the Temple Court Building, there are 75 additional units in the lowest floors of the Beekman Residences tower.
 The Temple Court Building's landmark status precluded any significant changes to that portion of 5 Beekman Street without the New York City Landmarks Preservation Commission's approval.
+The rooms include wooden drawers, hidden minibars, marble desks, and marble-tiled bathrooms.
+The interior designer Martin Brudnizki was involved in designing the hotel rooms' interiors.

+The hotel also has a lobby with wooden paneling on its walls; marble floors; and a reception desk with a Persian rug on it.
+The hotel lobby also has a portrait of the writer Edgar Allan Poe, alluding to the former Clinton Hall on the site.
+There is a double-height fitness center with a spiral staircase connecting its two levels.
 On the 11th floor, there is a terrace on the Temple Court Building's roof, as well as private dining and media rooms.

 5 Beekman Street contains two restaurants, operated by Daniel Boulud and Tom Colicchio.
 The first restaurant was originally known as the Augustine and operated by Keith McNally; it closed permanently in July 2020 due to the COVID-19 pandemic in New York City.
 Colicchio's restaurant, Temple Court, also opened in October 2016 and was originally named after the Fowler & Wells Company, a publishing firm that previously operated at the site of the Temple Court Building.
 The name was changed in August 2017 after a controversy emerged over the publishing company's racial views.
 Boulud leased the Augustine's old space in October 2021, and his bistro Le Gratin opened in May 2022.

 History

-Context

-The site of 5 Beekman Street was historically part of New York City's first theater district.
-One theater on the site, built in 1761, hosted the first presentation of the tragedy Hamlet in the United States.
-The site faced the back door of the Park Theatre to the west.
-The Fowler & Wells publishing company also occupied a building on the site.

-In 1830, the New York Mercantile Library built Clinton Hall on the site, occupying it until 1854; Clinton Hall was also occupied by the National Academy of Design.
-Between 1857 and 1868, the corner of Theatre Alley and Beekman Street contained the National Park Bank.
-During the late 19th century, the surrounding area had grown into the city's "Newspaper Row".
-Several newspaper headquarters had been built on the adjacent Park Row, including the New York Times Building, the Potter Building, the Park Row Building, and the New York World Building.
-Meanwhile, printing was centered around Beekman Street.